 Then, we have applied~\cite{farc} the outcome for the generic cases, i.e. $R^{(n)}_{\rm generic}$, with the appropriate constraint condition on the coefficients and no upper limit for $n$.
 Actually, we have examined only the resulted second order trace anomaly in Ref.~\cite{farc}.
 That is

 where~\cite{farc,fare}

 with the constraint

-that leaves two degrees of freedom in $D>4$ dimensions or, the constraint, e.g., $\alpha_2+\alpha_3=0$ with one degree of freedom in (and up to) four dimensions (due to the Gauss--Bonnet term), where $\alpha_2$ and $\alpha_3$ are just the new coefficients for the same relevant terms.
+that leaves two degrees of freedom in $D>4$ dimensions, or with the constraint, e.g., $\alpha_2+\alpha_3=0$ with one degree of freedom in (and up to) four dimensions (due to the Gauss--Bonnet term), where $\alpha_2$ and $\alpha_3$ are just the new coefficients for the corresponding terms.

 Now in this work, we investigate the third order trace anomaly resulted from the introduced total third order Lagrangian~(\ref{lagtotal}).
 The trace anomaly issue for this case is

 with constraint~(\ref{cgnliii}) and, as defined in~(\ref{dgtotal}),